utkusarioglu/endpoint/README.md

 };
 ```

-Properties that start with underscore in `ResponseStates` are hierarchical steps
+Properties that start with underscore in `RestGetStates` are hierarchical steps
 used for grouping related types such as `Success` and `Fail` states of
 `_response`.
 While pascal case properties such as `Params` are _types_ that are
 intended to be used inside the application.